Trip Start Jul 01, 2012

 Back to the boat for lunch and then off to another part of the island and anchor up in a secluded cove to go snorkelling with the seal pups!

-Quite mazing really.
+Quite amazing really.
 As soon as you go in the water they are there swimming around you.
-When you dive under the water and swim around they follow and swim at you just turning at the last second - a truely amazing experience.
+When you dive under the water and swim around they follow and swim at you, just turning at the last second - a truely amazing experience.

 We then swam on and crossed to the middle of bay where we were able to dive down and see Pacific Turtles.
 Again quite something.

 After an hour or so of this we swam back to Millenium for dinner.